HYDROCAL IN DEPTH

 Trace elements such as copper, zinc and manganese are co-factors in metabolic processes involving collagen and bone as well as immune system function.
 Copper is essential for normal bone synthesis.
 Copper supplementation may reduce the risk of bone loss associated with osteoporosis.

-Inulin can be partly digested by intestinal bacteria to form FructoOligoSaccharides, or FOS, which stimulates the growth and activity of beneficial bacteria in the gut.
+Inulin can be partially digested by intestinal bacteria to form FructoOligoSaccharides, or FOS, which stimulates the growth and activity of beneficial bacteria in the gut.
 This hinders the growth of harmful bacteria and thus prevents some common digestive ailments.

 Inulin has a mildly sweet taste and foods with inulin are recommended for people with diabetes, as it does not raise blood sugar levels.